billpull/ember-cli-deploy-cloudflare-kv/README.md

 ### keyPrefix

 The prefix used in the KV for each revision.
-Defaults to `context.project.name() + '-index'`.
+Defaults to `context.project.name()`.

+## Worker Configuration

+For reference on how to configure your worker see the [Cloudflare Docs](https://developers.cloudflare.com/workers/) & [`kv-asset-handler`](https://github.com/cloudflare/kv-asset-handler#servesinglepageapp) package.

 License